-China is also designing a long-term low-carbon development strategy and roadmap.
-When and how the long-term strategy and targets are announced is being watched closely.
-China will likely be very cautious.
-China needs to design a long-term vision to guide the setting of detailed goals and action plans.
-Following the principle of common but differentiated responsibility, and drawing upon other countries' existing national strategic goals, the vision can outline the timeframe of achieving a variety of targets; low-emission or carbon neutrality, the reduction proportion compared to the baseline year (e.g. 2005), or the reduction proportion compared to the baseline year (e.g. 2005), or the share target of renewable energy.
-This needs to be decided based on a foundation of low-carbon development research and China's developmental conditions.
-This vision must be incorporated into future mid- and long-term national economic and social development plans, and align with the mid- and long-term plans of various sectors so as to provide a stable and consistent institutional guarantee for estimating and intensifying GHG control goals, actions and policies.
+China recently announced targets to peak carbon emissions by 2030 and achieve carbon neutrality by 2060.
+Observers are now closely watching to see the specific policies and measures that are developed in service of these medium and long-term goals and how they will shape China's second NDC.
+Following the principle of common but differentiated responsibility, and drawing upon other countries' existing national strategic plans, the new national roadmap will lead to the setting of specific emission reduction measures and mechanisms, with periodic evaluation and adjustment, en route to achieving the carbon neutrality goal.
+Specific targets and their periodic adjustments will be decided based on a foundation of low-carbon development research and China's developmental conditions.
+These actions will be incorporated into future mid- and long-term national economic and social development plans, and brought into alignment with the mid- and long-term plans of various sectors to provide a stable and consistent institutional guarantee for estimating and intensifying GHG control goals, actions and policies.